Last updated: 26th March 2014

 The process of applying for a Residency Certificate is relatively straightforward and permission can usually be granted within six weeks of application.
 Legal fees for this process are unlikely to exceed US$2,500.

 There are alternatives that do not require an actual investment in a property.
 For example, starting a company engaged in exempted business (i.e. as an agent for overseas operations) and then hiring yourself as a principal on a work permit can make you resident without having to buy property and has the advantage of permitting you to work.
 Again, such a solution generally takes about six weeks for qualified applicants and the legal fees for that (including incorporation, trade and business licensing and work permits) would likely be closer to US$15,000.

-To become resident in Little Cayman or Cayman Brac, proof of an annual income of CI$75,000 without the need to be employed in the Cayman Islands and an investment of CI$250,000 locally, of which at least CI$125,000 must be in developed residential real estate.
-There is a one-time fee payable on grant of CI$20,000.
+To become resident in Little Cayman or Cayman Brac, proof of an annual income of CI$75,000 without the need to be employed in the Cayman Islands is required as well as an investment of CI$250,000 locally, of which at least CI$125,000 must be in developed residential real estate.
+Whichever island is to become your home, there is a one-time fee payable on grant of CI$20,000.